Here’s what you should do when you see X:\windows\system32>:

 There are a few possible explanations.

-You might be booting from alternative media, Windows might be corrupted to a point that it can’t load, or you might have a failing hard drive that needs to be replaced.
+You might be booting your computer from an alternative media, Windows might be corrupted to a point that it can’t load, or you might have a failing hard drive that needs to be replaced.

 So if you want to learn what steps to take when you see X:\windows\system32>, then you’re in the right place.